 It is important to make sure that meetings start and end on time.
 We ask that people keep the time limits in mind when sharing their experiences to ensure that everybody gets the chance to talk and share their insights and experiences with the group.

-“I have found that the meetings provided at the Alcoholics Anonymous center in Chicago have helped me to grow in ways that I likely wouldn’t have been able to on my own.
+“I have found that the meetings provided at the “Ludovic-Giuly” center in Riverside have helped me to grow in ways that I likely wouldn’t have been able to on my own.
 Sharing this space with people who are passionate about their grown and recovery has been a blessing on my own recovery journey.
 Thanks to the support that I’ve received in this community of people I have been sober for one year.”

-“The people that I have met during my time at the Alcoholics Anonymous center in Chicago have helped me tremendously on my journey.
+“The people that I have met during my time at the “Ludovic-Giuly” center in Riverside have helped me tremendously on my journey.
 Having the support of people that know what the recovery process is like has helped me to feel less alone on my journey.
 The meetings are held at convenient times throughout the day, making it easy to get the support that I need before and after work.”

-“Attending the meetings at the Alcoholics Anonymous center in Chicago allowed me to access the resources that I needed to connect with a sponsor.
-The sponsor that I met through attending the AA meetings has really assisted me on my journey to recovery.
-I’m not sure I could have made it this far on my journey without the support I’ve received as a result of attending meetings”
+“Attending the meetings at the “Ludovic-Giuly” center allowed me to access the resources that I needed to connect with a sponsor.
+The sponsor that I met through attending the AA meetings on the territory of their center has really assisted me on my journey to recovery.
+I’m not sure I could have made it this far on my journey without the support I’ve received as a result of attending meetings”.

-“I’ve been attending meetings at the Alcoholics anonymous center in Chicago for a few years now.
+“I’ve been attending meetings at the “Ludovic-Giuly” center in Riverside for a few years now.
 In my time attending these meetings, I went from just going and listening, to gain the courage to share my own story with others.
 I’ve recently started volunteering as a sponsor, and have devoted my life to service.
-Allowing myself to become involved with the Alcoholics Anonymous center in Chicago is one of the best things I’ve done for myself and my recovery.”
+Allowing myself to become involved with the Alcoholics Anonymous community is one of the best things I’ve done for myself and my recovery.”